 To qualify for the Global Scholar distinction, graduating seniors must:

 - graduate with a 3.5 minimum cumulative GPA (with University Honors)

 - graduate within 5 years of matriculation at USC

-2. Review Project Requirements
+2. Review Project Requirements for Global Scholars

 To be considered, applicants must submit a capstone project and reflective essay based on criteria set by each USC School.

 CAPSTONE PROJECT OR RESEARCH PAPER